MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/governance-cross-tenant-sync.md

 ### Review targe-tenant user access

-Organizations can include B2B collaboration users in access reviews, including those provisioned by cross-tenant synchronization in target tenants.
+Organizations can include B2B collaboration users in access reviews, including users provisioned by cross-tenant synchronization in target tenants.
 This option enables access recertification of resources in target tenants.
 Although organizations can target all users with access reviews, they can target guest users.

 For organizations that synchronize B2B collaboration users, typically Microsoft doesn’t recommend removing denied guest users automatically from access reviews.
 Cross-tenant synchronization reprovisions the users if they're in the synchronization scope.